werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

 ### Local Docker server

-This method supports building Dockerfile images or Stapel images.
+This method supports building Dockerfile images or stapel images.

 Below is an example of a command that does this: